mgrhm/monica/docs/installation/update.md

     ```

-    Where `heroku_xxxxxxxxx` is `DATABASE`, your database's name.
+    Where `heroku_xxxxxxxxx` is `DATABASE`, your database’s name.
 Note
     that the `Current database` is your Monica database, `DATABASE`.

-    We're now done looking around and you can disconnect from the
+    We’re now done looking around and you can disconnect from the
     database by entering `quit` and hitting the return key.

-    **Note:** If at any point the server disconnects, you'll see
+    **Note:** If at any point the server disconnects, you’ll see
     something like this:

     ```